linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

    **Note:** This property appears on Screen1 only and controls the sizing for all screens in the app.

+{:id="Screen.SplashScreenColor" .color .wo .do} *SplashScreenColor* : This is the background color used for the Splash Screen Background.

+{:id="Screen.SplashScreenImage" .text .wo .do} *SplashScreenImage* : This is the image used as a splash screen on app launch.

 {:id="Screen.Theme" .text .wo .do} *Theme*
 : Selects the theme for the application.
 Theme can only be set at compile time and the Companion will approximate changes during live development.
 Possible options are: